 How can you help?

 Why not partner our project in Wau?
-Regular gifts to this project enable them to continue producing a high standard of trained teachers.
-And those teachers go on to give children a way out of poverty – opening up opportunities for a better future for the whole of South Sudan.
+Regular gifts to this project enable the team to continue raising educational standards, giving children a way out of poverty – opening up opportunities for a better future for the whole of South Sudan.